top of page

 1_edited.jpg

 State of Pennsylvania Historical Marker at the Vine Street entrance.
 This is one of only three State historical markers in the neighborhood.
-The others are for the Baldwin Locomotive Works and for helicopter pioneer Frank Piasecki.
+The others are for the Baldwin Locomotive Works at 19th and Hamilton Streets and for helicopter pioneer Frank Piasecki at 1937 Callowhill Street.

 Further Resources